mongodb/specifications/source/unified-test-format/unified-test-format.rst

     to multiple mongos hosts (e.g. by inspecting the connection string).
 If false and the topology is a sharded cluster, the test runner MUST ensure that this MongoClient connects to only a single mongos host (e.g. by modifying the connection string).

+    If this option is not specified and the topology is a sharded cluster, the test runner MUST NOT enforce any limit on the number of mongos hosts in the connection string and any tests using this client SHOULD NOT depend on a particular number of mongos hosts.

     This option has no effect for non-sharded topologies.

   .. _entity_client_observeEvents: